95 pc of vaccinated healthcare staff got protection against Covid: Apollo hospitals study | Health

 - India

-A multi-centre study on a cohort of over 31,000 vaccinated healthcare workers of a leading private facility, spanning across the country, has found that Covid vaccine provided protection against infection in ''95 per cent'' of the beneficiaries, hospital authorities claimed on Wednesday.
+A multi-centre study on a cohort of over 31,000 vaccinated healthcare workers of a leading private healthcare firm, spanning across the country, has found that Covid vaccine provided protecion against infection in ''95 per cent'' of the beneficiaries, hospital authorities claimed on Wednesday.

 The study by Apollo Hospitals took place over four and a half months, from January 16 to May 30 and covered 31,621 healthcare workers who had received either both doses or the first dose of Covishield or Covaxin, a hospital spokesperson said.

-The mega vaccination drive against Covid was launched by the government on January 16 and healthcare workers across government and private hospitals were the first ones to get the jab.
+The mega vaccination drive against COVID-19 was launched by the government on January 16 and healthcare workers across government and private hospitals were the first ones to get the jab.

-The study of healthcare workers from 43 units of Apollo, spanning 24 cities in the country was to ''evaluate the incidence of post-vaccination infections (PVIs),'' the Apollo Hospitals group said in a statement.
+The study of healthcare workers from 43 units of the healthcare giant, spanning 24 cities in the country was to ''evaluate the incidence of post-vaccination infections (PVIs),'' the Apollo Hospitals group said in a statement.

-Dr. Anupam Sibal, Group Medical Director and senior pediatric gastroenterologist, Apollo Hospitals Group said, ''The results showed that Covid vaccines provided protection in more than 95 per cent of the recipients and that post-vaccination infection (PVI) occurred in only 4.28% (1355 out of 31,621) of the vaccinated healthcare workers''.
+Dr. Anupam Sibal, Group Medical Director and senior pediatric gastroenterologist, Apollo Hospitals Group said, ''The results showed that COVID vaccines provided protection in more than 95 per cent of the recipients and that post-vaccination infection (PVI) occurred in only 4.28 per cent (1,355 out of 31,621) of the vaccinated healthcare workers''.

 ''The finding also showed that only 90 cases or 0.28 per cent of them required hospitalisation, with only three cases or 0.009 per cent requiring ICU admission,'' he claimed.